thoughtbot/guides/security/application.md

 different inputs, the hashing function is considered insecure.
-The American National Institute of Standards and Technology (NIST) maintains [a list of approved hash algorithms](https://csrc.nist.gov/Projects/Hash-Functions); as of this writing they recommend a SHA-3 algorithm.
+The American National Institute of Standards and Technology (NIST) maintains [a list of approved hash algorithms](https://csrc.nist.gov/Projects/Hash-Functions); as of this writing SHA-2 and SHA-3 are approved.

 Note that base64 encoding is not a hashing function, since it intentionally can be decoded.